yguitton/training-material/topics/statistics/tutorials/text_mining_chinese/tutorial.md

 >    > <details-title> Optimise your word cloud (optional) </details-title>
 >    >
 >    > You can choose different colours to suit your needs.
 The higher the "Ratio of times to try horizontal fitting as opposed to vertical" is towards "1", the more likely the character or word will appear horizontally.
->    > "Scaling of words by frequency (0 - 1)" allows you to scale the words according to their amount.
+>    > "Scaling of words by frequency (0 - 1)" allows you to scale the words according to their frequency.
 The smaller this number, the more equal-sized the characters in your word cloud will be, no matter their amount.
 >    {: .details}
 >
 {: .hands_on}